calebstein1/simplang/README.md

 `done` - ends execution of the program

 ## Known Bugs:
-- Trying to assign a variable to a constant number within a loop doesn't seem to be working properly
+- Trying to assign a variable to a constant number within a loop doesn't seem to be working properly in certain cases